Batzee/iOS-Swift-Sample-Filtered-Search-App/README.md

 iOS-Swift-Sample-Filtered-Search-App
 ====================================

-A simple search with filters
+A simple search app with filters using Swift for iPhones

 Developed based on the tutorial in this link http://www.raywenderlich.com/76519/add-table-view-search-swift